QubesOS/qubes-doc/user/how-to-guides/how-to-use-usb-devices.md

 - /doc/usb-devices/
 - /doc/usb/
 ref: 195
-title: How to use usb devices
+title: How to use USB devices
 ---

 *This page is part of [device handling in qubes](/doc/how-to-use-devices/).*